google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > If you need to enter a new server address, you will need to clear the app's data.
 E.g. by uninstalling and reinstalling the app.

-The app will show a second dialogue where you must enter the token (a name for the device).
-Once you have entered a token, you should see a mostly black screen with animated text that contains `state: GET_JOB`.
+The app will show a second dialogue where you must enter the worker name.
+Once you have entered a name, you should see a mostly black screen with animated text that contains `state: GET_JOB`.
 If you see `state: NO_CONNECTION` then the worker application is failing to connect to the server.

 ### `vulkan-worker-android`